-Medical tourism trends in popular Latin American destinations:
+Medical tourism business trends in popular Latin American destinations:

 Brazil, Mexico, Costa Rica, Colombia, Panama and Argentina have been the front-runners of Latin American medical tourism but emerging destinations like Caribbean Islands, Peru, Chile and Cuba are also eyeing a reasonable share of the medical tourism market.